Main container

 VAGABOND - Validation of Actionable Genomic ABerrations in a paediatric for Doctorate students

-The general objective of the VAGABOND project is to create a multidisciplinary and multisectoral program aimed at extending the technical-scientific knowledge of young researchers with the final aim of developing an efficient approach for the v
+The general objective of the VAGABOND project is to create a multidisciplinary and multisectoral program aimed at extending the technical-scientific knowledge of young researchers with the final aim of developing an efficient approach for the validation of new combinations of t

 Read more